eventflow/Documentation/Documentation/GettingStarted.rst

 Example application
 -------------------

-To get started, we start with our entire example application which consists of one of each of the required parts: aggregate, event, aggregate identity, command and a command handler.
-After we will go through the individual parts created.
+The example application includes one of each of the required parts: aggregate, event, aggregate identity, command and a command handler.
+Further down we will go through each of the individual parts.

 ..
 NOTE::
     The example code provided here is located within the EventFlow code base